hhjfdkl/Pi-Project/Pi-Hole.md

 - The documentation is ~~false~~ **true** ! *(it just takes a minute to re-do the ports)* But I was able to find the .config file: `/etc/pihole/pihole.toml`

 Don't add additional endpoints to your nginx redirect for Pi-Hole.
 If you simply redirect to `127.0.0.1:8080` it will work properly
-- When I tried directing to `127.0.0.1:8080/admin/login/` it would break the UI in Chromium browsers and Firefox just wouldn't work.
+- When I tried directing to `127.0.0.1:8080/admin/login/` it would break the UI in Chromium browsers and in Firefox the UI just wouldn't work.

-Encountered an issues with `unbound-resolvconf.service`.
+Encountered an issue with `unbound-resolvconf.service`.
 Error message was `Failed to set DNS configuration:` and some info regarding a loopback device.
-- I found a GitHub Issue [here](https://github.com/NLnetLabs/unbound/issues/1161) and it's also in the Unbound documentation [here](https://unbound.docs.nlnetlabs.nl/en/latest/use-cases/local-stub.html).
+- I found a GitHub Issue [here](https://github.com/NLnetLabs/unbound/issues/1161) that matched this exactly, and it's also in the Unbound documentation [here](https://unbound.docs.nlnetlabs.nl/en/latest/use-cases/local-stub.html).
 (In the docs, just search "resolvconf" and the relevant section will come up)
 - I stopped, disabled, and masked the service with `sudo systemctl [stop/disable/mask] unbound-resolvconf.service`
 	- After doing this, systemd doesn't automatically clear its cache, so it'll still look like you have an error.
 Just run `sudo systemctl daemon-reload` to make sure the daemon is refreshed and also `sudo systemctl reset-failed` to refresh systemd's records of services in the "failed" state
 * It didn't seem to affect how Pi-Hole was performing, but the error message was annoying me when I saw it.